Silistra: Geography

 Silistra is in the northeastern part of Bulgaria on the southern bank of the Danube River.
-It is located in the Bulgarian part of Dobrudzha.
+It is located in the Bulgarian part of Dobruja.

 The municipality of Silistra covers an area of 516 km2 and includes the town and 18 villages.
-The area of the city-proper is 27.159 km2.
+The area of the city proper is 27.159 km2.

 Silistra is 431 km from Sofia, the capital of Bulgaria; 141 km from Varna; and 119 km from Ruse.

 Climate

-Silistra has a continental climate, with cold snowy winters and hot summers.
+Silistra has a temperate climate, with cold snowy winters and hot summers.